dhall-lang/dhall-lang/docs/discussions/Programmable-configuration-files.md

-You might be used to thinking of configuration files as being inert data but a "programmable configuration file" gives you access to programming language features (like functions) and lets you translate the file an inert format by evaluating all of the programming language features.
+You might be used to thinking of configuration files as being inert data but a "programmable configuration file" gives you access to programming language features (like functions) and lets you translate the file to an inert format by evaluating all of the programming language features.

 [JSON]: https://en.wikipedia.org/wiki/JSON